vyalovvldmr/dotconfig/README.md

 # Configs
 My working environment configs and install scripts. macOS and zsh specific.
-Tested in Monterey 12.6.2.
+Tested in Monterey and Ventura.

 ## Install